KeyanSong/431-2018/slides/class25/README.md

 **Which of my six analyses should I choose to present to you for Study 1?** Whichever one provides the most interesting result, in your opinion.
 Remember that I will pick one of the other six, not completely at random, so you need to be ready to present any of them.

-**Which part of Study 2 will I have to present?** Potentially, everything, Practically, we'll have more fun if we focus less on data cleaning and management than on interpreting and understanding what your models have to say about the data.
-So be sure you're as clear as possible with regard to everything you've done to get the data into good shape.
+**Which part of Study 2 will I have to present?** Potentially, anything.
+Practically, we'll have more fun if we focus less on data cleaning and management than on interpreting and understanding what your models have to say about the data.
+So be sure you're as clear as possible with regard to everything you've done to get the data into good shape, so we can move past that quickly.

 ## References From Today's Slides